Toorak College, Mount Eliza: House system

-These colours are used to distinguish house members at house events and competitions, with students dressing in costumes representing their house colours, including face paint for large sporting events.

-The six houses compete in a wide range of extra-curricular activities.
+The six houses compete in extra-curricular activities.
 Whole house competitions include house singing and house cross country, while members can also compete in diving, athletics, swimming, drama, variety, debating, football (Australian rules), soccer, small group singing (madrigals) and instrumental groups.
-Days are allocated throughout the school year for whole school house events, held on campus or (in the case of cross country and athletics) at local sporting stadiums.

-The house system has an awards and merits system which worked to reward both individual and collective efforts.
-Girls who are extensively involved with all aspects of house life during their first three years at Toorak College are awarded "half house colours".
-These can be re-awarded for continued involvement throughout years 10 and 11.
+The house system has an awards and merits system to reward both individual and collective efforts.
+Girls who are involved with all aspects of house life during their first three years at Toorak College are awarded "half house colours".
 A limited number of students are awarded the Whole House Colours Award at a ceremony in their final year.
-This award is very prestigious and an achievement which is an indication of the students' extensive involvement dedication, passion, house spirit and consideration.
-Senior School Speech Night provides occasion for the announcement of the prestigious Aggregate Cup, which is awarded to the house with the most accumulated points at the end of the school year.
+The Aggregate Cup is awarded to the house with the most accumulated points at the end of the school year.
 Cups are also awarded at Speech Night for all individual events mentioned above.

 Sport

 Toorak College is a member of Girls Sport Victoria (GSV).

 GSV premierships

 Toorak College has won the following GSV premierships.